datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@script`
 The opposite of modular is monolithic.
-A monolithic file, like the analysis.ipynb file we say earlier, might contain all of the project's code, docs, and output.
+A monolithic file, like the analysis.ipynb file we saw earlier, might contain all of the project's code, docs, and output.

 This can be very convenient, but this convenience comes at a price.